The Trexo Practices

 Practiced: When you wake.
 When life is frustrating.
 When life is glorious.
 Every time you want to turn and say, ‘thank you, God.’
 ‘Help me, God’.

 It takes two seconds.
-As many times a day as you choose to say it.
+As many times a day as you can.

 Communication with God.
 Be in constant conversation with God.